leewynn/meatrics/PROJECT_OVERVIEW.md

 ## Known Limitations

-1. **No Price Persistence**: All price changes in Pricing Sessions are in-memory only
+1. **Session-based Price Changes**: Price changes saved within sessions, not applied to base data
 2. **Single Undo Level**: Can only undo the most recent price change
-3. **No Batch Operations**: Price changes applied one dialog at a time
+3. **No Batch Import**: Price changes applied one dialog at a time
 4. **Manual Import Triggering**: No automated/scheduled imports
 5. **No User Authentication**: System is currently single-user
-6. **No Export Functionality**: Cannot export modified pricing data
+6. **No Export to Source System**: Cannot export modified pricing back to original business system
-7. **No Audit Trail**: Changes to customers/prices not tracked historically
+7. **Limited Audit Trail**: Session changes tracked, but not full historical audit of all modifications
+8. **Session Notes Not Fully Implemented**: Session notes field exists but not fully integrated in save workflow

 ## Development Notes